 Digital resources help Medtronic employees with stress management

-Her suppressed auto-immune system forced her into self-isolation when the pandemic began raging in her home state of Massachusetts back in March.
+Her suppressed auto-immune system forced her into self-isolation when the pandemic first began raging in her home state of Massachusetts.
 The Mansfield-based Medtronic employee was losing sleep and feeling stressed as she tried to care for her elderly parents.
-Then, tragically, COVID-19 claimed the life of her mother in early September, just ten weeks after the death of her father from an unrelated illness.
+Then, tragically, COVID-19 claimed the life of her mother, just ten weeks after the death of her father from an unrelated illness.

 Linda needed help coping with her stress, and she says she found it in Whil — a digital well-being and mindfulness training program offered free to all Medtronic employees.